Finding it difficult to find the right people to connect with on social media?

 3. Find Most Popular Content using Post Planner

-Post Planner is a social media management tool for Facebook and Twitter.
+Post Planner is a social media marketing tool for Facebook, Instagram and Twitter.

 One killer piece of functionality with Post Planner is its content-discovery engine.